 Faramir starts and ends her season in Ipswich, Suffolk but from late April to June she usually operates from Newcastle for coastal voyages and occasionally longer sea passages to more distant ports.
-In July and August, Faramir often sails further afield, either to compete in The Tall Ships' Race or to explore the west coast of Scotland before returning to the north east for September and October.
+In July and August, Faramir often sails further afield, either to compete in The Tall Ships' Race or to explore the west coast of Scotland before returning to the North East for September and October.

-Michelle can provide you help and advice on available funding.
+Chris can provide you help and advice on available funding.

 Telephone: 01621 776684

 Every trip is different, not least because of the weather and tides, and every group is unique.
 Consequently there is a lot of flexibility in what we do and how we do it.
 Nevertheless there are some general points that can be made:

 Swimming from the vessel may be possible at certain times of the year under the strict control and permission of the Skipper, who must be satisfied with the sea conditions and life saving resources available.

 We recommend that the Group Leader should have written consent from a parent or guardian for each young person intending to swim, together with assurance that they are competent in deep water.

 Swimming from the shore is the responsibility of the Group Leader.
 However, the onus is on the Skipper to advise of any known dangers.

 In our experience, it is important to structure a voyage to include time together on board, around the table, perhaps after supper in a port of call.
 This does not have to involve anything to do with sailing the boat directly.
 For many of the young people, spending time enjoying the company of others (especially mixed ages and gender) is a new experience and can be an essential part of their development.